machakann/vim-sandwich/README.md

 # Design

-This plugin serves functions to add/delete/replace surroundings of a sandwiched text.
+This plugin provides functions to add/delete/replace surroundings of a sandwiched text.
 These functions are implemented genuinely by utilizing operator/textobject framework.
 Thus their action can be repeated by `.` command without any dependency.
 It consists of two parts, **operator-sandwich** and **textobj-sandwich**.

 ### operator-sandwich
-A sandwiched text could be resolved into two parts, `{surrounding}` and `{surrounded text}`.
+A sandwiched text could be resolved into two parts, {surrounding} and {surrounded text}.

 * Add surroundings: mapped to the key sequence `sa`
     * {surrounded text}   --->   {surrounding}{surrounded text}{surrounding}